SEER Stat Fact Sheets: Thyroid Cancer

-Using statistical models for analysis, rates for new thyroid cancer cases have been rising on average 5.5% each year over 2002-2011.
-Death rates have been rising on average 0.9% each year over 2001-2010.
+Using statistical models for analysis, rates for new thyroid cancer cases have been rising on average 4.5% each year over the last 10 years.
+Death rates have been rising on average 0.7% each year over 2004-2013.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 This cancer forms in the thyroid gland, an organ at the base of the throat that makes hormones that help control heart rate, blood pressure, body temperature, and weight.

 Four main types of thyroid cancer are papillary, follicular, medullary, and anaplastic thyroid cancer.
 The four types are based on how the cancer cells look under a microscope.

 Here are some resources for learning more about thyroid cancer.

 - More about risk factors for thyroid cancer

 - More about symptoms and diagnosis of thyroid cancer

 - More about treatment options for thyroid cancer